-An IOP candidate should be drug- and alcohol-free for a minimum of 48 hours before entering treatment.
+Candidates should be drug- and alcohol-free for a minimum of 48 hours before entering treatment.
 This is necessary to get a true reading of the individual’s current blood levels.
 If the person has been using drugs or alcohol recently, they may experience withdrawal symptoms.
 This can prevent them from begin able to progress in their addiction treatment.

 Additionally, patients who have untreated medical conditions such as diabetes, hepatitis C, or a history of stroke may not be a good fit for intensive outpatient treatment.
-This may be because their medical needs cannot be properly managed while they undergo IOP treatment.
+This may be because their medical needs cannot be properly managed while they undergo outpatient treatment.
 Patients with severe mental health issues such as schizophrenia and bipolar disorder should seek an alternative program to ensure they get the proper care.

-What Are The Advantages Of An IOP?
+What Are The Advantages Of A Half Day Treatment Program?

-The advantages of an IOP include:
+The advantages include:

 • Extended hours of care that allow for more flexibility